New iPhone App ReleasedComplete app and website monitoring with screen recording

 This is mainly a problem for iPhone or iPad devices, but if you're an avid Apple user with a Mac device, I'll explain a technique that should work on the macOS version of iMessage as well.

-On iOS, Apple uses a specific domain to host and distribute GIF images to iPhones, iPads, and Mac computers.
-If you block this domain, GIFs can't be received by your devices, and iMessages will not be able to load previews or search correctly.
+Apple uses a specific domain to host and distribute GIF images to iPhones, iPads, and Mac computers.
+If you block this domain, GIFs can't be loaded by your devices, and iMessages will not be able to load previews or search correctly.

 Here's the domain Apple uses: